 Proof of parentage

-If you’re unsure or disagree about who is the child’s biological father, there are laws to help prove the child’s parentage and to make sure you receive adequate support services.
-Get legal advice.
+If you’re unsure or disagree about who the child's biological father is, there are laws to help prove the child’s parentage and to make sure you receive adequate support services.

-- they’re named as the father on the birth certificate or adoption certificate
+- they’re named as the father on the birth or adoption certificate

 - they sign a legal document acknowledging they’re the father, such as a statutory declaration or affidavit